 Visit the up and coming Little Saigon area in the Tendernob district

-Tip: This is a little rough on different blocks in the neighborhood, so I would advise doing a walk or tour during the day time instead of the evening when the area is bustling. (all depends on your comfort level)
+Tip: This is a little rough on different blocks, so I would advise doing a walk or tour during the day time instead of the evening when the area is bustling. (all depends on your comfort level)

 Check out the Illuminate SF installations around the city

 For visitors in interested in the combination of cool light and art installations in the city, walking around at night to check out Illuminate SF is a different way to enjoy art and creative lighting around the city.
-Most of these public art displays can be found in busy tourist locations and if you are in the area, it would be worthwhile to check them out.
+Most of these public art displays can be found in busy tourist locations and if you are in the area, a fun thing to do in San Francisco.
 Or you can also take docent lead tours of closely grouped exhibits, to do this check out the calendar of events and tours on their website here.

 Tip: the revolving show is seasonal so check out the site to see what is currently being shown in the various parts of the city.